Black Hat 2024: Foreign Influence Operations Evolve as Narrative Attacks Become More Sophisticated

 A comprehensive strategy to counter hybrid threats involves integrating cyber defense, information security, and public awareness.
 Experts emphasize the need for robust measures to detect, deter, and respond to hybrid attacks.
 NATO, for instance, has developed strategies to improve the resilience of its member states against such threats, focusing on enhanced situational awareness, strategic communications, and joint civil-military responses.
 This multifaceted approach includes training and exercises to prepare for hybrid scenarios and cooperation with international partners to share knowledge and best practices.
 By building public trust and fortifying critical infrastructure, nations can better defend against hybrid warfare’s pervasive and covert nature.

-Saegerman’s Black Hat speech underscores the high stakes of the battle against disinformation.
+Saegerman’s Black Hat speech underscores the high stakes of the battle against narrative attacks.
 As state actors refine their tactics and exploit new technologies, the response from governments, businesses, media organizations, and the public should build strategies to protect the integrity of information and safeguard democratic processes.

 To learn more about how Blackbird.AI can help you with election integrity, book a demo.